FAQ

 • meta-mediatek-bsp is the “core” layer that provides Genio SoC and Board support, including recipes for Linux kernel (linux-mtk), bootloader, and MediaTek middleware.

 • meta-rity is the “top level wrapper” layer for image recipes.
 All IoT Yocto image recipes, including rity-demo-image, rity-bsp-image, rity-bringup-image are defined here.
-The TEMPLATECONF for intial build environment used by poky/oe-init-build-env is also defined here.
+The TEMPLATECONF for initial build environment used by poky/oe-init-build-env is also defined here.

 Therefore, to locate the DTBO, config fragments(.cfg) and kernel recipe, you could find them in: https://gitlab.com/mediatek/aiot/rity/meta-mediatek-bsp